 You just moved to your new place.
 You’re finally in London.
 Do you want to spend the next few days unpacking?
 You are in an unfamiliar place.
 It’s better to spend your first week or two getting familiar with London instead of opening boxes.

 One reality that you’ll face in London is the lack of space.
-When residents move to London, their new place has lower square footage due to how expensive rent could be in London.
+When residents move to London, their new place has lower square footage due to how expensive rent can be in London.

 According to the Valuation Office Agency (VOA), the average size of a London flat is about 58 square metres.
 This is considerably smaller than the rest of the country at 60-70 square metres.
 Because of the size difference, residents usually keep their storage units for storing any non-essential items they may have.